Hunting morel mushrooms in Oregon is a passion of mine. I like to offer tips on how to score one of the world's most delectable foods.

 The above link can help you to identify other species of mushrooms and give you a healthy knowledge of the mycology here in the Northwest.
 I urge you to get familiar with these species so you know what you are picking and so you are educated about many of the different mushrooms you will encounter in the woods.

 How to Clean and Store Morel Mushrooms

-Morels should be rinsed clean and if not eaten right away, placed in a refrigerator.
+Morels should be scrubbed with a mushroom brush but if you do not have a mushroom brush they should be rinsed clean and if not eaten right away, placed in a refrigerator.
 I place mine in a bowl lined with paper towels and cover them with paper towels when kept in the fridge.
 Bugs or mites may crawl out of the spongy tops of the shroom when cold and drop to the bottom of the bowl; this is why I cover them.

 How to Wash Morel Mushrooms

 - Place your mushrooms in the bowl overnight covered lightly with a paper towel.

 - Use a mushroom brush to clean your mushrooms or rinse them in cold water.